coschain/contentos-go/README.md

 ### Initialization

-init will create a folder to hold cosd's running data,the folder location at ~/.coschain
+init will create a folder to hold cosd's running data,this will create a folder ~/.coschain/cosd
 ```bash
 cosd init
 ```

-you can also custom your own folder name:
+you can also custom your own folder name, this will create a folder ~/.coschain/yourownname

 ```bash
 cosd init -n yourownname